 grep ‘ap*le’ filename

-Readers should observe that the above pattern will match even ale word as * indicates 0 or more of previous character occurrence.
+Readers should observe that the above pattern will match even ale word as * indicates 0 or more of the previous character occurrence.

 .
 Regular Expression